esttorhe/esttorhe.github.io/site/content/blog/2026/2026-02-03-a-gsd-system-for-claude-code.md

 ## Testing out GSD

-I've always hoarded articles, trying various apps before self-hosting [Karakeep][karakeep] on a Raspberry Pi.
+I've always hoarded articles, trying various apps before self-hosting [Karakeep](https://karakeep.app/) on a Raspberry Pi.
 After an upgrade bricked the database, I couldn't be bothered to fix it.

-I quickly switched to [BlogWatcher][blogwatcher] running on a local server/computer, which works great.
-However, I lacked a GUI to navigate the articles, presenting the perfect opportunity to finally test [GSD][gsd].
+I quickly switched to [BlogWatcher](https://github.com/Hyaxia/blogwatcher) running on a local server/computer, which works great.
+However, I lacked a GUI to navigate the articles, presenting the perfect opportunity to finally test [GSD](https://github.com/glittercowboy/get-shit-done).

 ### GSD System in Practice

-I started with a blank canvas; I created a `.reference` folder where I dumped the source code from [blogwatcher][blogwatcher], I grabbed some reference images of UI I liked and dumped them in the reference folder and kicked a new `Claude Code` session.
+I started with a blank canvas; I created a `.reference` folder where I dumped the source code from [blogwatcher](https://github.com/Hyaxia/blogwatcher), I grabbed some reference images of UI I liked and dumped them in the reference folder and kicked a new `Claude Code` session.

-I followed the instructions of the [gsd][gsd] documentation and started with:
+I followed the instructions of the [gsd](https://github.com/glittercowboy/get-shit-done) documentation and started with:

 Now this is where the "magic" happens.
 The tool will start "quizzing" you about your goals, the codebase, etc; you can then choose to do research, planning and verification.
 It will let you know that you'll be using more tokens during these phases, but I think most of them are worth it.